*Updated 20 February, 2018*

 And there was Francesco.

 I wheeled my cart over and gave him a big hug.
-I’m sure we were both in shock that our virtual world of emails and Skype calls was now reality, and both nervous that I was actually there and that everything was real.
+I’m sure we were both in shock that our virtual world of e-mails and Skype calls was now reality, and surely we were both nervous.

 He took over the cart and lead me to where his car was parked, and as he was busy organizing everything in the trunk I headed to the front.